CloudLabs-MOC/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab2_Ex1_DLP_policies.md

 Some file policies require access to inspect the contents of protected files.
 In this task, you'll grant the necessary permissions to allow Microsoft Defender to scan the contents of OneDrive and SharePoint files for sensitive information.

-1. You should still be logged into Client 1 VM (SC-401-CL1) as the **SC-401-CL1\admin** account and signed in as Joni Sherman.
+1. You should still be logged into **LabVM**, signed in as demouser account, and you should be logged into Microsoft 365 as **Joni Sherman**.

 1. In **Microsoft Edge**, navigate to Microsoft Defender by going to `https://security.microsoft.com`.
 Log in as **MOD Administrator**, using Username: **<inject key="AzureAdUserEmail" enableCopy="false"/>** and Password: **<inject key="AzureAdUserPassword" enableCopy="false"/>**.